jacopotarantino/angular-match-media/README.md

 }]);
 ```

+####When
-Or if you only want the callback to fire while in the correct screensize, use the `when` method:
+If you only want the callback to fire while in the correct screensize, use the `when` method:
 ```javascript
 angular.module('myApp', ['matchMedia'])
 .controller('mainController', ['screenSize', function (screenSize) {